google/generative-ai-go/CONTRIBUTING.md

 ## Contribution process

 1. Clone this repo
-2. Run tests with `go test ./...`; the "live" tests will fail unless a valid API key is set with the `GEMINI_API_KEY` environment variable.
+2. Run tests with `go test ./...`; the "live" tests will be skipped unless a valid API key is set with the `GEMINI_API_KEY` environment variable.

 ### Code Reviews